SAP/spartacus-docs/_pages/dev/styling-and-page-layout/site-theme.md

 }
 ```

-To ensure custom components work correctly with Spartacus’s high-contrast themes:
+To ensure your custom components work correctly with the high-contrast themes in Spartacus, keep the following guidelines in mind:

-- **Use Global CSS Variables**: Custom components should use Spartacus’s global CSS custom properties (like --cx-color-background).
+- **Use global CSS variables:** Custom components should use global CSS custom properties in Spartacus, such as `--cx-color-background`.
 This ensures automatic adjustments when a high-contrast theme is activated.
-- **Use Theme-specific Styles**: If custom components need specific styles for high-contrast modes, use the provided Spartacus mixins.
+- **Use theme-specific styles:** If custom components need specific styles for high-contrast modes, use the provided Spartacus mixins.

-For example:

-To target **both** high-contrast themes:
+The following is an example that targets both high-contrast themes:

 ```scss
 @include cx-highContrastTheme {